x-junyi/Scotty3D/docs/meshedit/local.md

 1. Draw a picture of all the elements (vertices, edges, faces, halfedges) that will be needed from the original mesh, and all the elements that should appear in the modified mesh.
 2. Allocate any new elements that are needed in the modified mesh, but do not appear in the original mesh.
 3. For every element in the "modified" picture, set **all** of its pointers -- even if they didn't change.
 For instance, for each halfedge, make sure to set `next`, `twin`, `vertex`, `edge`, and `face` to the correct values in the new (modified) picture.
 For each vertex, make sure to set its `halfedge` pointer.
 Etc. A convenience method `Halfedge::set_neighbors()` has been created for this purpose.
+You may also want to update any necessary private variables associated with your elements.
 4. Deallocate any elements that are no longer used in the modified mesh, which can be done by calling `Halfedge_Mesh::erase()`.

 The reason for setting all the pointers (and not just the ones that changed) is that it is very easy to miss a pointer, causing your code to crash.